List of Sakamoto Days episodes

 Sakamoto Days is an anime television series based on the manga series of the same name by Yuto Suzuki.
 In May 2024, it was announced that the manga would receive an anime adaptation produced by TMS Entertainment.
 It was directed by Masaki Watanabe, with scripts by Taku Kishimoto, character designs by Yō Moriyama, and music composed by Yuki Hayashi.
-The series ran in two split season cours, with the first cours aired from January 11 to March 22, 2025, and the second cours aired from July 15 to September 23 of the same year, on TV Tokyo and its affiliates.
+The series ran in two split season cours, with the first cours aired from January 11 to March 22, 2025, and the second cours aired from July 15 to September 23 of the same year, on TV Tokyo and its TXN affiliates.
 (Note: TV Tokyo listed the second cours premiere as airing on July 14 at 24:00, which is effectively July 15 at midnight JST.)
 The first two episodes of the second cours received an advanced screening in Japan on June 15.
 Netflix licensed the series for a worldwide streaming release, which was released simultaneously with its televised broadcast in Japan.

+In December 2025, at the Jump Festa '26 event, a second season was announced.
+Daisuke Nakajima will direct, with the previous season's director, Masaki Watanabe, now serving as supervising director.
+It is set to premiere in January 2027.

 The first opening theme song is "Hashire Sakamoto" (走れSAKAMOTO), performed by Vaundy, while the first ending theme song is "Futsū" (普通), performed by Conton Candy.
 The special ending theme song "Somebody Help Us", performed by Vaundy, is used for episode 7.
 The second opening theme song is "Method", performed by Kroi, while the second ending theme song is "Dandelion" (ダンデライオン), performed by Go!Go!Vanillas.